rzghorbani72/SkillForge-AdminPanel/CONTENT_MANAGEMENT_SETUP.md

 - File uploads are validated for type and size
 - User authentication is required for all operations
-- Content is associated with the current school context
+- Content is associated with the current store context
 - File access is controlled through proper permissions

 ## Performance Notes